 Any sharp objects (e.g. hypodermic needles, syringes, etc.) are to be discarded properly.
 Sharps disposal containers will be provided by the Facilities Services department at no charge upon request.
 Students who require other special needs should ask Residence Life Staff for further assistance.
 Sharps of any kind should never be placed in a plastic trash bag, which would permit the sharps to penetrate, resulting in the possibility of a puncture wound to the person carrying the bag.
 All medical waste must be disposed in accordance to proper bio medical procedures.

 NETWORK SERVICES

-NETWORK CONCERNS (CABLE, INTERNET, AND TELEPHONE) Any student may submit a technology work order request to the Information Technology (IT) department by going online at http://helpdesk.king.edu using the password "tornado" and following directions.
-Residents will receive an email confirmation that the request has been submitted.
+NETWORK CONCERNS (CABLE, INTERNET, AND TELEPHONE) Any student may submit a technology work order request to the Information Technology (IT) department by emailing helpdesk@king.edu